umd-byob/presentations/2014/0128-into_to_git/README.md

-Introduction to Git and Github
+Introduction to Git and GitHub
 ==============================
 [Keith Hughitt](khughitt@umd.edu)
 2014/01/19